santdevfull/santdevfull/README.md

 - Databases
 - Cloud infrastructure

-I enjoy taking an idea from a simple concept to a system that can **understand context, execute workflows, integrate with external services and operate reliably in production.**
+I focus on turning AI capabilities into **reliable systems that can understand context, execute workflows, integrate with external services and operate in production.**

 ---